dixonlab/SLAM-seq/README.md

 Then can run SLAM_HTSeq_FR.py.
 You will need to modify modify "master_dir" and "gtf_path" prior to running.
 Dependencies are pandas, os, collections, and HTSeq.

 Then can run SLAM-DESeq.r.
 You will need to modify "hisat_out", "BED_FILE", and "SLAM_summary_path" before running.
 You will also need to create a SLAM_summary.txt type file (see example).
 Dependencies are DESeq2, dplyr, data.table, stringr, and comprehenr

+Note that, in the original version of the SLAM_HTSeq_FR.py script, there were remnants in the code from testing that make it non-functional.
+This has been fixed in SLAM_HTSeq_FR_v2.py